strumberr/easykart-telegram-bot/README.md

   Provides a help message explaining how to use the bot and the different commands available.

 - **`/userstats`**
   Retrieves detailed statistics about a user's racing performance.
 Users should provide their username and the specific category of races.
-  Example: `/userstats JohnDoe amateur`

 - **`/top10`**
   Displays the top 10 performances in the most recent races across all categories.
 Useful for seeing who the current leaders are and gauging the competition.